lgrahamCT/azure-docs/articles/active-directory/saas-apps/ice-contact-center-tutorial.md

 To get started, you need the following items:

 * A Microsoft Entra subscription.
 If you don't have a subscription, you can get a [free account](https://azure.microsoft.com/free/).
 * ice Contact Center single sign-on (SSO) enabled subscription.
+Coordinate with ComputerTalk.

 > [!NOTE]
 > This integration is also available to use from Microsoft Entra US Government Cloud environment.
 You can find this application in the Microsoft Entra US Government Cloud Application Gallery and configure it in the same way as you do from public cloud.